 Despite tangible gains in setting up the legislative frameworks for public internal control (PIC) in many SEE countries, there are difficulties with the materialization of the expected benefits of improved financial management and control (FMC).
 Current reform efforts in many countries remain largely technical, rather than managerial and FMC-related interventions are frequently made in isolation from broader budgetary and public administration reforms.
 Moreover, the ownership over the reform process between the MoF and the line ministries remains blurred.

-This webinar is part of FMC webinar series and represents the second of three interlinked webinars.
+This webinar was part of FMC webinar series and represented the second of three interlinked webinars.
 Recording of the first webinar is available here.

 Second FMC webinar topics

-The second webinar builds upon the strategic consideration for implementing public internal financial control (PIFC) reforms in SEE explored in June.
+The second webinar built upon the strategic consideration for implementing public internal financial control (PIFC) reforms in SEE explored in June.
 As budgetary and accounting reforms evolve in parallel, new requirements are imposed on service delivery managers and finance officers.
 FMC, aligned with international standards and best practice, is a significant enabling factor for their success.
-We will explore a frequent misconception about FMC as a technical reform reserved for MoFs and finance departments, rather than a managerial reform affecting institutions and functions across the public sector.
-The second webinar on FMC in line ministries will accordingly deal with the management side of PIFC, explore the linkages of FMC and other public finance management reforms, and how countries can leverage the effects of multiple reforms on their way of introducing and strengthening of FMC.
+We explored a frequent misconception about FMC as a technical reform reserved for MoFs and finance departments, rather than a managerial reform affecting institutions and functions across the public sector.
+The second webinar on FMC in line ministries accordingly dealt with the management side of PIFC, explored the linkages of FMC and other public finance management reforms, and how countries can leverage the effects of multiple reforms on their way of introducing and strengthening of FMC.

-The second FMC webinar explores the topics of:
+The second FMC webinar explored the topics of: